HildoBijl/stepwise/packages/exercise-grading/README.md

 - `InputComparisonOptions` represents an options object supplied to a value-type comparison.
 - `InputComparisonFunction` is the signature of a custom comparison function defined by an exercise.
 - `InputComparisonSetting` is either an `InputComparisonOptions` object or an `InputComparisonFunction`.
-- `TypeCompareOptions` and `TypeCompareFunction` describe the comparison implementations registered for individual value types.
+- `TypeCompareOptions` and `TypeCompareFunction` are compatibility types for the temporary built-in registry.
+New domain integrations use `ValueEqualityAdapter` from `@step-wise/value-equality`.

 The generic key parameters of `compareInputs`, `compareInputList`, and `compareInputListEntry` stay aligned with the supplied `CheckInputData` type.
 Runtime validation remains responsible for detecting fields that are absent from a particular input or solution.